JohnCoene/waiter/docs/attendant.md

 1. Initialised as hidden with `display: none`.
 2. At the top of the page with `position: absolute;top:0;left:0;`
-3. Make sure it takes the whole width of the page with `width:100%`.

 Server-side we set `hide_on_max` to `TRUE` to make sure  that 1) the progress bar is hidden again once `done` and 2) made visible